Roses (store): Struggles and later developments

 When Wal-Mart first moved into the region in the early 1980s, its larger store format seriously diminished Roses' market share and profitability.
 Roses filed for Chapter 11 bankruptcy in 1993, and had emerged from it by May 1995.
 In 1997, Roses was purchased by Variety Wholesalers, which dates back to the 1932 opening of Pope's 5 & 10 cent stores in Fuquay-Varina and Angier, North Carolina.
 There were 106 Roses stores in operation when Variety completed the purchase.
 Variety quickly returned the Roses stores to profitability and soon began an expansion program that has doubled the number of stores.
 Rose's Stores, Inc. was renamed Variety Stores, Inc. in 2001 but the stores have continued to operate under the Roses name.

 Roses has begun opening stores in Jacksonville, Florida, again in 2011 and 2012.
 They are located on Arlington Road and on Lem Turner Road in an old K-Mart store.
 In the early 1970s Roses had been recognized as one of the nation's most rapidly growing retail chains.
 It was in the early 1970s that the company expanded into Florida opening 4 stores in metro Jacksonville, 4 stores in Metro Orlando, and 1 store each in Holiday and Tarpon Springs.
 This expansion soon created serious supply chain problems with the company's distribution centers located primarily in the Carolinas and these stores were subsequently closed.

 Starting in mid-2012, Roses launched a prototype combination store located in Elizabeth City, North Carolina, incorporating a full grocery department with complete produce, meat, dairy, and frozen food departments.
 The grocery location was replaced in 2015 with a Save-a-Lot grocery store operated by Variety Wholesalers as a franchisee following the successful debut of a Save-a-Lot grocery franchised to Variety Wholesalers adjacent to the Roses located in Raleigh, North Carolina.
 However, the Elizabeth City Save-a-Lot has closed as of September 30, 2017.

-In 2015 Roses Express moved into the old Food Lion at Hillman Square shopping center on 103rd Street also in Jacksonville, Florida.
-In 2017, Roses opened a new location in Gainesville, Florida.
+On May 11, 2024, the Rose’s store in Ocean City, Maryland closed its doors after 45 years in that location.